tkono17/SdPage/README.md

 # SdModel
-A package for concise description of structured data modeling
+A package for concise description of structured data modeling using item list.